ChrisVicary/MythTV-Metro-Frontend/README.md

-MythTV-WPF-Frontend
+MythTV-Metro-Frontend
 ===================

-A frontend for MythTV Services API using C# and WPF
+A metro style Windows 8 frontend for MythTV Services API using C# and XAML.